Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities

 \textbf{System Adaptiveness.} Existing \ac{DL}-based \ac{RFF} systems typically operate under the assumption that the set of authorized devices present during the training phase remains the same at the time of the deployment phase.
 However, real-world wireless networks are often dynamic, and devices frequently join and leave the network.
 The current solution to this challenge involves retraining the system model whenever there is a change in the network---a computationally expensive and time-consuming process.
 This issue becomes particularly critical in large critical infrastructures, where updates must be executed seamlessly without disrupting regular operations.

-\textbf{Inference Time Analysis.} In real-world settings, the time to perform the tests, namely the inference time, is a key factor in determining the suitability of DL-based RFF systems to achieve their objective.
+\textbf{Inference Time.} In real-world settings, the time to perform the tests, namely the inference time, is a key factor in determining the suitability of \ac{DL}-based \ac{RFF} systems to achieve their objective.
 Short inference times are particularly important in time-sensitive applications, where delays cannot be tolerated.
-To ensure the practicality of \ac{DL}-based \ac{RFF} systems, it is essential to evaluate the model's inference time across a range of devices that could potentially be deployed within the specific network.
-This evaluation is necessary, given that the inference time of \ac{DL} models varies based on the hardware components in which they are installed.
-This helps to avoid potential bottlenecks in the deployment phase and optimize the system's responsiveness.
+To ensure the practicality of \ac{DL}-based \ac{RFF} systems, it is essential to evaluate and optimize the model inference time across a range of devices that could potentially be deployed within the specific network.
+This evaluation and optimization is necessary, given that the inference time of \ac{DL} models varies based on the hardware components in which they are installed.

 \textbf{Robustness to Channel Variations.} \ac{DL}-based \ac{RFF} systems rely on data collected from the physical layer of the wireless spectrum.
 However, these data are subject to strong channel fluctuations, noise, multipath, and shadowing effects caused by environmental changes.
-These channel variations can significantly affect the resulting profile of RF signals, making the channel conditions experienced during training often different from those experienced during the deployment phase.
+These channel variations can significantly affect the resulting profile of \ac{RF} signals, making the channel conditions experienced during training often different from those experienced during the deployment phase.